Arkze/tt-glady/README.md

 ## How to start the app

 - Run "docker-compose up"
-- Export the postMan collection to postMan
+- Export the postMan collection (glady_postman_collection) to postMan
 - Use Postman collection to : create user/company, credit company, gift/meal deposit to a user's balance

 # 💸 Wedoogift Clone — Gift & Meal Deposit Platform